 - 102.27 - Collective knowledge of highest governance body

-The nominating and corporate governance committee (NCGC) maintains a comprehensive skills and experience matrix for evaluating the background and skill set of the Board on both an individual director and collective basis.
-The matrix details the key competencies, demographic information and outside public company board, committee, committee chair and CEO experience.
-The NCGC tracks each director’s level of current and developing expertise across the key competencies in order for the Board to oversee the long-term success of the company and to align with the company’s goal of being a premier property and casualty company in the independent agency channel.
-The key competencies include: property and casualty insurance (i.e., beyond company Board service), senior management, financial services, finance/accounting, investments/capital markets, technology and governance.
-The Board seeks director candidates whose skills, experience and expertise can augment the key competencies that the company has identified.
+The Nominating and Corporate Governance Committee (NCGC) maintains a comprehensive skills and experience matrix for evaluating the background and skill set of the Board on both an individual director and collective basis.
+The matrix details the key competencies, demographic information, and outside public company board, committee, committee chair and CEO experience.
+The NCGC tracks each director’s level of current and developing expertise across the key competencies in order for the Board to oversee the long-term success of the Company and to align with the Company’s goal of being a premier property and casualty company in the independent agency channel.
+The categories of key competencies include, among other things: property and casualty insurance (beyond company Board service), senior management, financial services, finance/accounting, investments/capital markets, technology, and governance.
+The Board seeks director candidates whose skills, experience, and expertise can augment the key competencies that the company has identified.
 The matrix is also designed to track diversity measures.

 - 102.28 - Evaluating the highest governance body’s performance

 See “Nominating and Corporate Governance Committee,” page 13 in the 2020 Proxy Statement for an overview of how the Board evaluates its performance.
 In addition, the election of directors is subject to a vote by our shareholders, making each director accountable to our shareholders.

 - 102.29 - Identifying and managing economic, environmental, and social impacts